OfficeDev/office-js-docs-pr/docs/publish/custom-protocol-handler.md

 # Trust custom protocol handlers to launch add-ins

-Protocol handlers are registered with the operating system to allow an app to be launched from a URI (for example, how `mailto:` launchs an email client).
+Protocol handlers are registered with the operating system to allow an app to be launched from a URI (for example, how `mailto:` launches an email client).
 Add-ins can also be launched from protocol handlers.
 This article explains how to automatically trust these custom protocol handlers by using admin group policies.

 Every add-in and protocol pair needs to be trusted.
 This either comes in the form end-user consent or admin group policies.
 Similarly, admins can block certain add-in and protocol pairs.